 One of the most impactful aspects of mobile deployment is successfully onboarding users.
 The easier it is for users to download and access content, even with strict privacy levels like invite-only, the higher the chances are of getting the app into everyone’s hands.

-To this end, login links enable users to more securely onboard to invite-only guides, on mobile and on cover pages, in fewer steps without needing to enter a temporary password.
+To this end, login links enable users to more securely onboard to invite-only guides, on mobile and on Guidebook Web, in fewer steps without needing to enter a temporary password.
 This is made possible by using the security of a user’s email inbox for authentication rather than a temporary password written in plain text.
 This eliminates common issues like incorrectly entering the temporary password, forgetting an existing password, having to complete the password reset procedure, users writing down their passwords, etc.

 Using Login Links